 To breathe, moray eels must continually open and close their mouths to move water over their gills.
 Scuba divers often incorrectly interpret this behavior as threatening.

-There are many different kinds of moray eel in Zanzibar such as Peppered Morays, Giant Morays, Honeycomb Morays, Ribbon Eels, Snake Eels.
+There are many kinds of moray eel in Zanzibar such as Peppered Morays, Giant Morays, Honeycomb Morays, Ribbon Eels, Snake Eels.

 Cuttlefish

-Cuttlefish are know as the “chameleon of the sea” and rightly so.
+Cuttlefish are known as the “chameleon of the sea” and rightly so.
 They have the extraordinary ability to change color to match their surroundings.
 The cuttlefish use this amazing talent to hide, hunt, communicate and even to attract a mate.

 They are regarded as the most intelligent invertebrate.

-You can find cuttlefish on all the dive sites even during one of our off shore night dives.
+You can find cuttlefish on all the dive sites, even during one of our offshore night dives.

 White Tip Reef Shark